JhuangLab/ngstk/README.md

 # Introduction

-The R package [ngstk](https://github.com/Miachol/ngstk) can be used to facilitate the analysis of NGS data, such as visualization, input data format convertion (for WEB service input and other purpose), database id convertion.
+The R package [ngstk](https://github.com/Miachol/ngstk) can be used to facilitate the analysis of NGS data, such as visualization, conversion of input data format for WEB service input and other purpose.

 # Installation